top of page

 Conclusion

-Whether you are applying to established programs or launching a cold outreach strategy, the name of the game when looking for biotechnology internships for high school students in Chicago is perseverance.
-These opportunities can be extremely difficult to secure, but most high school students find it worth it in the end to get a head start on building their careers.
-If you found this article helpful, don’t forget to save it for later or share it with a friend.
-Good luck on your internship search journey!
+Whether you’re applying to established programs or reaching out to companies on your own, the key to landing biotechnology internships in Chicago as a high school student is perseverance.
+These opportunities can be competitive, but the effort is worth it for the experience and head start on your career.
+If you found this article helpful, save it for later or share it with a friend.